NygenAnalytics/CyteType/README.md

 - **Ontology Mapping**: Maps identified cell types to Cell Ontology terms (e.g., `CL_0000127`)
 - **Review & Justification**: Analyzes supporting/conflicting markers and assesses confidence
 - **Alternative Suggestions**: Provides potential alternative annotations when applicable
-- **Real-time Progress**: Updates results incrementally as clusters are processed

-### Job Status and Progress

-When you submit an annotation job, it progresses through several stages:

-- **PENDING**: Job is queued and waiting to start
-- **PROCESSING**: Job is actively running with incremental results available
-- **COMPLETED**: All clusters have been annotated successfully
-- **FAILED**: Processing encountered an error

-During `PROCESSING`, you can:
-- Monitor progress through the report URL
-- View partial results for completed clusters
-- See biological context summaries
-- Track completion status

 ### Result Format